 Departmental Honors in Biology

 Honors in Biology can be earned through an advanced experience conducting a research project under the guidance of faculty members.
 The project must synthesize related scientific literature and/or endeavors to answer an original experimental question.
-To qualify for the Honors Program, a student must:

 - Finish a Biology major with a minimum GPA of 3.5 in all semester Biology courses completed at Gustavus, plus the required Chemistry and Math courses.

 - Complete an original research project and write a thesis OR write an extensive literature review, preferably with some experimental components.

 - Convene a Committee of three faculty members who agree to supervise and review the student's research project (see details below).